Open an estate bank account

 Also, the executor can order checks to streamline the payment of estate bills and debts.

-If the Executor opts to use checks instead of online banking, the checks should be titled in the name of the deceased’s estate (e.g. Estate of Jane Doe).
+If they prefer to use checks instead of online banking, the checks should be titled in the name of the deceased’s estate (e.g. Estate of Jane Doe).

 Read More To learn more about obtaining an estate tax identification number, see the “Obtain an IRS Tax ID number for the estate section of the Guide.